Revised 2/10/10

 centerline as stock) which includes grinding the base circle approximately

-0.055” and broadening the tip to increase the lift and increase the
+0.055” and broadening the tip to increase the lift and increase the duration.
+In addition, quieting ramps are incorporated

-are incorporated into our lobe profile to keep the valve train quiet and lessen
+into our lobe profile to keep the valve train quiet and lessen the shock on the

-the shock on the valve springs that you would otherwise get with extreme ramp
+valve springs that you would otherwise get with extreme ramp rates.
+Quieting ramps are a new feature for SHO

-for SHO Performance cams.
-Since the tip
+performance cams.
+Since the tip is

-is broadened, it is impossible to get all 0.055” as additional lift, since the
+broadened, it is impossible to get all 0.055” as additional lift, since the

 stock lobe is quite pointy, and we need to account for wear etc. It is also not practical to grind more off

-the base circle – we are nearly into the shaft of the cam as it is, and
+the base circle – we are nearly into the shaft of the cam as it is, and clearancing of the cam journals is required to get this far

-hit the cam journals, since they are now 0.055” closer to the shaft of the cam,
+(so the shims won’t hit the cam journals, since they are now 0.055” closer to

-and would otherwise hit the cam journals if the journals were not clearanced
+the shaft of the cam, and would otherwise hit the cam journals if the journals

-properly, keeping the valves open – a bad thing).
+– a bad thing).

 To make our Tri-Flow cams, we take MTX cores,